-It has been quite some time since I’ve posted, but I’ve been hard at work on Book II.
+It has been quite some time since I’ve posted, but I’ve been hard at work.
 Research and writing continues, and life’s experiences continue to inspire the details and depths of my characters and story (dear life, please let me up for air).

 This year has been a challenging one, and despite a profound sense of loss (or maybe because of it), I feel more deeply thankful for all that I have – a family that I love and can’t live without, friends that make me laugh, good health, a roof over my head, a job that pays the bills, and the freedom to be myself and choose the life I want (a huge thank you to all responsible parties).